laravel/docs/validation.md

 		//
 	}

 If validation passes, your code will keep exeucting normally.
-However, if validation fails, a `Illuminate\Contracts\Validation\ValidationException` will be thrown.
+However, if validation fails, an `Illuminate\Contracts\Validation\ValidationException` will be thrown.
 This exception is automatically caught and a redirect is generated to the user's previous location.
-The validation errors are also automatically flashed to the session.
+The validation errors are even automatically flashed to the session!

 If the incoming request was an AJAX request, no redirect will be generated.
-Instead, an HTTP response with a 422 status code will be returned to the browser containing the JSON representation of the validation errors.
+Instead, an HTTP response with a 422 status code will be returned to the browser containing a JSON representation of the validation errors.

 For example, here is the equivalent code written manually: